 1. Learn about the photographer's style.
 "A client should decide on the photographic style they like best for their event.
 Do you prefer an artistic, photojournalistic style with a natural look?
 Or would you rather more posed, formal and traditional photos?
 Look at the photographer's references from other clients - it can give you some helpful insight into the photographer's professionalism and personality."- Birgit Pohl of A-Plus Photos (New Rochelle, NY)

 3. Ask many, many questions.
 There are several questions you should ask any photographer you are considering.
-Here are a few of the most important questions you should ask, as suggested by RSVP Studios (Houston, TX):
+Here are a few of the most important questions you should ask:

 - Will they be photographing the event themselves or will it be an associate?